acryptos/docs.acryptos.com/faq.md

 ### 5. How many tokens are minted per day?

-* Currently there is a constant daily emission rate of ~3669 ACS tokens \(additional 3% for the treasury\).
+* Currently there is a constant daily emission rate of ~3746 ACS tokens.

   ~2560 ACS to the farms, +33.33% to the ACS Vault, +10% reward to the dev team, +3% to the treasury.